Back to Library

 Exercise Guide

-How to do a ez-barbell decline triceps extension
+How to do ez-barbell decline triceps extension

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 Often called skull crushers performed on a decline bench, this exercise targets the long head of the triceps.
 The decline angle provides a greater stretch and increased range of motion compared to a flat bench.
 Using an EZ-bar reduces wrist strain, allowing for more comfortable and effective isolation of the triceps, leading to significant muscle growth and improved arm thickness.